Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Model of the low energy limit of two-brane worlds

 with $\mu =0,1,2,3$ and where the term $g=1/\delta $ acts as a finite difference operator along the discrete dimension. $g$ also appears as a coupling strength, which describes the interaction between the branes.
 Although $g$ is a parameter, which results from the exact and complex brane characteristics, it can be resolute from experiment.
-One is able to build the Dirac operator defined as ${\slashed{D}=}\Gamma ^ND_N=\Gamma ^\mu D_\mu +\Gamma ^5D_5$ by considering the following extension of the gamma matrices (we are working in the Hilbert space of spinors \cite{11}): $\Gamma ^\mu =\mathbf{1} _{\text{2}\times \text{2}}\otimes \gamma ^\mu $\ and\ $\Gamma ^5=\sigma _3\otimes \gamma ^5$, where $\gamma ^\mu $ and $\gamma ^5=i\gamma ^0\gamma ^1\gamma ^2\gamma ^3$ are the usual Dirac matrices and $\sigma _k$ ($k=1,2,3$ ) the Pauli matrices.
-By introducing a general mass term $M$, a two-brane Dirac equation is then derived \cite{6}:
+One is able to build the Dirac operator defined as ${\slashed{D}=}\Gamma ^ND_N=\Gamma ^\mu D_\mu +\Gamma ^5D_5$ by considering the following extension of the gamma matrices (we are working in the Hilbert space of spinors \cite{19}): $\Gamma ^\mu = \mathbf{1}_{\text{2}\times \text{2}}\otimes \gamma ^\mu $\ and\ $\Gamma ^5=\sigma _3\otimes \gamma ^5$, where $\gamma ^\mu $ and $\gamma ^5=i\gamma ^0\gamma ^1\gamma ^2\gamma ^3$ are the usual Dirac matrices and $\sigma _k$ ( $k=1,2,3$) the Pauli matrices.
+By introducing a general mass term $M$, a two-brane Dirac equation is then derived \cite{7}:

 where ''$*$'' denotes the complex conjugate.
-The off-diagonal mass term $m_c$ can be justified from a two-brane(domain wall) structure of the Universe \cite{6}.
-It can be noticed that by virtue of the two-sheeted structure of spacetime, the wave function $\psi $ of the fermion is split into two components, each component living on a distinct spacetime sheet.
-If one considers the $(+)$ sheet as our own brane, the $(-)$ sheet can be considered as a hidden brane.
+The off-diagonal mass term $m_c$ can be justified from a two-brane(-domain wall) structure of the Universe \cite{7}.
+It can be noticed that by virtue of the two-sheeted structure of spacetime, the wave function $\psi $ of the fermion is split into two components, each component living on a distinct spacetime sheet (i.e. brane).
+In this notation, the indices ''$+$'' and ''$-$'' allow us to discriminate between the two branes.
+If one considers the $(+)$ sheet as our own brane, then the $(-)$ sheet can be considered as a hidden brane.